 From Garganta to the summit

 There were a few more steep parts higher up, but not quite the same exposure.
-Near the summit, I discovered some hidden crevasses.
+Near the summit there was an easy to cross bergschrund, and I discovered some hidden crevasses.
 I would rate the route AD- this year, and slightly easier than Sur.

 Notes on gear

 Climbing solo, two ice tools are indispensable.
 When following, you might be able to manage with one, but two are still highly advisable.
 Strong winds are not uncommon, and I was happy that I could borrow a pair of goggles to protect my eyes.

 The NE face of Huascarán Norte.
 The route starts by following the long glacier ramp, then crosses the rock band high up.
 With receding glacier cover, it won't get any easier.

 Several other interesting routes from the other side are described in